bijoyanupam/frontend-starter-kit/README.md

 ## What's included?
 - ESLint: Checks your js files for errors.
-- Babel: Transpile ES6 based JS files to one main.js file and generate minified JS files with sourcemap.
+- Babel: Transpile ES6 based JS files for current browsers.
+- Browserify: Bundles node.js-style modules for current browsers and combine them into one file.
+- Uglify: Generate minified JS file with sourcemap.
 - SASSLint: To lint the SCSS files.
 - SASS: Compiles SCSS to minified CSS file with sourcemap.
 - Autoprefixer: Parse CSS and automatically add vendor prefixes to CSS rules using values from [Can I Use](http://caniuse.com/).

 ## Getting Started
 Install [Node.js](https://nodejs.org/).

 Remember: You do not need to install Grunt globally.
 The Grunt commands are run as npm scripts from a local install.

 Get this front-end starter kit by git clone or downloading the latest zip file.